Active School Travel

 Sex & U (The Society of Obstetricians and Gynecologists of Canada) offers sexual health information to youth, parents, teachers, and health care professionals.

-The Health Unit offers services and information about sexually transmitted infections (STIs), pregnancy, birth control, sexuality and sexual health for men and women.
+Public Health Sudbury & Districts offers services and information about sexually transmitted infections (STIs), pregnancy, birth control, sexuality and sexual health for men and women.

 The Parent Action Pack (Parent Action on Drugs) is meant to give parents and other caregivers a quick, accessible route to the issues involved in guiding their youth to healthier, safer decisions.

 Parent Action on Drugs develops and disseminates a range of programs and resources for parents, youth, educators, health promoters and communities.
 They aim to reduce the harms associated with the use of alcohol and other drugs and increase informed decision-making and build resiliency among youth.